martinjakubik/localdatamanager/README.md

 # Local Data Manager
-Re-usable interface to manage data locally in the browser.
+Re-usable interface to manage application data locally in the browser.